-Within the Cultural Brain research group, we investigate how cultural inventions – such as written words, numbers, music, and belief systems – shape our mind and brain from the day we are born.
+Within the Cultural Brain research group, we investigate how cultural inventions – such as written words, numbers, music, and belief systems – shape our mind and brain.

-Our research is divided into three themes (the Literate Brain, the Predictive Brain, and the Multimodal Brain), each of which provides us with a unique window for exploring the culturally-shaped mind.
+Our research is divided into three themes (the Literate Brain, the Predictive Brain, and the Mutimodal Brain), each of which provides us with a unique window for exploring the culturally-shaped mind.

 We use behavioural measures, functional and structural neuroimaging techniques, and computational modelling to help us answer the central question: To what extent does culture determine what it means to think as a human?

-At the Cultural Brain research group, we also have a dedicated website where we publish detailed, up-to-date information about our current projects.
-Here you can also find out more about our research themes, recent news and publications, and group members.
+At the Cultural Brain research group, we also have a dedicated website where you can find out more about our research themes and recent news.

 Our research projects generally fall into one of three themes: